 The program culminates with a presentation of a social advocacy message campaign that each student prepares and takes back to their respective communities.
 Each campaign addresses a socially significant issue that is being discussed in the student's hometown.
 The goal is for each student to be competent in developing and delivering these messages to various stakeholders and leaders in their communities.
-Students present their final projects to a distinguished panel of experts and government leaders.
+Students present their final projects to a distinguished panel of experts.

 General Academic Policies

-- Emerson College Journalism or Political Communication Institute students are expected to attend all class to which they are assigned, participate fully in classes, and complete all requirements as outlined by their instructors.
+- Emerson College Political Communication Institute students are expected to attend all class to which they are assigned, participate fully in classes, and complete all requirements as outlined by their instructors.

 - In addition, all students—including commuter students—are expected to adhere to the program's General and Residential Life Policies as outlined in the Emerson College Arts and Communication Pre-College Program Student Handbook.

-- Emerson College Journalism and Political Communication Institutes have a zero tolerance alcohol and drug policy.
+- Emerson College Political Communication Institute has a zero tolerance alcohol and drug policy.

 The Residence Hall